 - Workplace violence

-For a person to be convicted of first degree assault in Maryland, the State must prove that the assailant caused or attempted to cause “serious physical injury” or that they used a firearm to assault someone.
+For a person to be convicted of first degree assault in Maryland, the state must prove that the assailant caused or attempted to cause “serious physical injury” or that they used a firearm to assault someone.
 “Serious physical injury” is a high threshold for injuries, and first degree assault should not be charged unless the victim faced risk of death or permanent injuries.
+Under Maryland Criminal Code § 3-201, which provides legal definitions pertaining to assault, a “serious physical injury” is defined at Maryland Criminal Code § 3-201(d) to mean “physical injury that… creates a substantial risk of death,” or leads to serious, long-term or permanent disability or disfigurement.

-The State believes that since there is a prior relationship between the parties, it is likely that they will have contact – and violent confrontations – again.
-Therefore, the state will prosecute domestic violence cases stronger than they typically would for non-domestic violence assault cases in an attempt to stop future risk of harm.
+The state believes that since there is a prior relationship between the parties, it is likely that they will have contact again, potentially leading to future confrontations.
+Therefore, the state will generally prosecute domestic violence cases more strongly than they typically would for non-domestic violence assault cases in an attempt to lessen the future risk of harm.
+These types of cases frequently involve restraining orders.

-The penalties you face for assault will vary depending on the level of assault you were charged with and the specific facts of your case.
-Second degree assault is a felony with penalties of up to 10 years in jail and a $2,500 fine.
+The penalties you face for assault will vary depending on the type of assault you were charged with and the specific facts of your case.
+For example, second degree assault is a misdemeanor with penalties of up to 10 years in prison and a $2,500 fine.
 If the defendant assaulted a police officer, the crime is upgraded to a felony carrying 10 years in jail and a $5,000 fine.
-First degree assault is also a felony carrying a maximum penalty of 25 years in jail.
+First degree assault is also a felony, with offenders subject to a maximum sentence of 25 years in jail.

 If you are charged with assault, there are many common legal defenses you may be able to use to fight the charges.
 There are rules on how some of these defenses may be used, and they may not all apply to each case.